IBM/MAX-Image-Caption-Generator-Web-App/README.md

 ## Deploy on Kubernetes

-You can also deploy the model and web app on Kubernetes using the latest docker images on Docker Hub.
+You can also deploy the model and web app on Kubernetes using the latest docker images on Quay.

 On your Kubernetes cluster, run the following commands: